 Plympton Lights Switch On

-Light Up Plympton will take place on The Ridgeway on Monday November 25.
+Light Up Plympton will take place on The Ridgeway on Sunday November 26.
 Thousands of people are expected to attend the event to see the lights turned on, enjoy entertainment and browse the stalls.
 It will be a family-filled afternoon of festive events, stalls, fairground rides, performances and more.
 And with it being on a Sunday this year, there’s more time to enjoy it!
 The event takes place from midday, with the lights being switched on at 5.15pm.

 Crownhill Village Lights Switch On

-Crownhill Village Switch On – The Christmas lights will be switched on in Crownhill village on November 29.
-The event will include choirs, a brass band, music, characters, a Christmas tree and stalls.
-Read more here.
+Crownhill Village Switch On – The Christmas lights will be switched on in Crownhill village on Friday November 24 .
+The event, which starts at 5pm, will include stalls, singers, a town crier and Santa!

 Santa Fun Run